How to Create an Authentic Brand Identity

 Paul Rand, a graphic designer specializing in corporate logos, once said: “design is the silent ambassador of your brand.”
 Start building your brand’s presence by designing marketing materials that you can share with the world.
 These include resources that are essential to promoting your brand and building your audience, such as a website, packaging and more.

 Building a website is an essential part of owning a business.
 An online location for audiences to find more information about your brand, your website underscores your brand identity with attractive visual features and informative text.
-To heighten the professional perception of your brand, choose a domain that includes your business' name.
+To heighten the professional perception of your brand, choose a domain name that includes your business' name.

 If you’re a brand that sells goods - whether in person or via an online store - remember that customers love creative packaging.
 Packaging says a lot about your brand’s identity and has the capacity to satisfy customers before they enjoy what’s inside.